markopetrins/portfolio/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
 Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
 Thanks!

-## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>

-This project was built using these technologies.

-- React.js
-- Node.js
-- Express.js
-- CSS3
-- VsCode
-- Vercel

-## Features

-**📖 Multi-Page Layout**

-**🎨 Styled with React-Bootstrap and Css with easy to customize colors**

-**📱 Fully Responsive**

 ## Getting Started